Six-Day War: Syrian front 5–8 June

 Syria largely stayed out of the conflict for the first four days.

-False Egyptian reports of a crushing victory against the Israeli army and forecasts that Egyptian forces would soon be attacking Tel Aviv influenced Syria's decision to enter the war – in a sporadic manner – during this period.
-Syrian artillery began shelling northern Israel, and twelve Syrian jets attacked Israeli settlements in the Galilee.
+During this period, false Egyptian reports of a crushing victory over the Israeli army and forecasts that Egyptian forces would soon attack Tel Aviv sporadically influenced Syria's decision to enter the war.
+Syrian artillery began shelling northern Israel and 12 Syrian jets attacked Israeli settlements in the Galilee.
 Israeli fighter jets intercepted the Syrian aircraft, shooting down three and driving off the rest.
-In addition, two Lebanese Hawker Hunter jets, two of the twelve Lebanon had, crossed into Israeli airspace and began strafing Israeli positions in the Galilee.
+In addition, two Lebanese Hawker Hunter jets, two of the 12 Lebanon had, crossed into Israeli airspace and began strafing Israeli positions in the Galilee.
 They were intercepted by Israeli fighter jets, and one was shot down.

 On the evening of 5 June, the Israeli Air Force attacked Syrian airfields.
 The Syrian Air Force lost some 32 MiG 21s, 23 MiG-15 and MiG-17 fighters, and two Ilyushin Il-28 bombers, two-thirds of its fighting strength.
 The Syrian aircraft that survived the attack retreated to distant bases and played no further role in the war.
-Following the attack, Syria realized that the news it had received from Egypt of the near-total destruction of the Israeli military could not have been true.
+After the attack, Syria realized that the news it had received from Egypt of the Israeli military's near-total destruction could not have been true.